Scaling limit of soliton lengths in a multicolor box-ball system: Introduction

 \subsection{Organization}

-The rest of this paper is organized as follows.
-In Section \ref{section:key_lemmas}, we introduce infinite and finite capacity carrier processes for the $\kappa$-color BBS and state the three key lemmas (Lemmas \ref{lemma:GK_invariants}, \ref{lemma:queue_formula_soliton}, and \ref{lemma:carrier_row_lengths}).
+In Section \ref{sec:statement}, we define the carrier process, state the permutation and the independence model for the $\kappa$-color BBS, and state our main results.
+We also provide numerical simulation to validate our results empirically.
+In Section \ref{section:key_lemmas}, we introduce infinite and finite capacity carrier processes for the $\kappa$-color BBS and state the three key combinatorial lemmas (Lemmas \ref{lemma:queue_formula_soliton}, \ref{lemma:carrier_row_lengths}, \ref{lemma:GK_invariants}).
 In Section \ref{section:permutation}, we prove our main result for the permutation model (Theorem \ref{thm:permutation}) by using the modified GK invariants for BBS (Lemma \ref{lemma:GK_invariants}) and analyzing the associated circular exclusion process.
-In Section \ref{section:carrier_excursions}, we begin our analysis on the infinite-capacity carrier process for the independence model.
-We decompose the carrier process into i.i.d. excursions, and show that the order statistics of the excursion heights give tight bounds for the first soliton length and lower bounds for the subsequent solitons (Lemma \ref{lemma:soliton_lengths_excursions}).
-In the following section, Section \ref{section:subcritical}, we obtain the stationary distribution for the carrier process in the subcritical regime, and prove Theorem \ref{thm:iid} (i), assuming the excursion lengths have finite exponential moment (Lemma \ref{lemma:excursion_length_MGF}).
-In Section \ref{decoupling}, we introduce and analyze a `decoupled' version of the infinite capacity carrier process in order to study the critical and supercritical regimes.
-This allows us to express the multiplicity of balls of `unstable' colors in the carrier as an additive functional of a stationary Markov chain that only depends on `stable' colors.
-We prove Theorem \ref{thm:iid} (ii)-(iv) in Section \ref{section:cri_supercri}.
-Lastly, in Sections \ref{section:pf_probabilistic_lemmas} and \ref{section:proof_combinatorial_lemmas} we provide postponed proofs for the probabilistic and combinatorial lemmas.
+In Section \ref{sec:carrier_subcritical}, we prove Theorem \ref{thm:carrier_subcritical} \textbf{(i)} about the stationary behavior of the subcritical carrier process.
+Next, in Section \ref{sec:decoupled_carrier_main}, we introduce the `decoupled carrier process' and develop the `Skorokhod decomposition' of the carrier process.
+These will play critical roles in the analysis in the following sections.
+In Section \ref{sec:prob_decoupled_carrier}, we analyze the decoupled carrier process over the i.i.d. ball configuration.
+In Section \ref{section:subcritical}, we prove Theorem \ref{thm:carrier_subcritical} \textbf{(ii)} and Theorem \ref{thm:iid_subcritical}.
+In Sections \ref{sec:linear_scaling_carrier} and \ref{sec:carrier_Skorokhod}, we establish a linear and diffusive scaling limit of the carrier process, which is stated in Theorem \ref{thm:SRBM_weak_convergence}.
+Background on SRBM and an invariance principle for SRBM are also provided in Section \ref{sec:carrier_Skorokhod}.
+In Section \ref{section:supercri}, we prove Theorems \ref{thm:iid_critical} and \ref{thm:iid_supercritical}.
+Lastly, in Section \ref{section:proof_combinatorial_lemmas} we provide postponed proofs for the combinatorial lemmas stated in Section \ref{section:key_lemmas}.